PaperNathan/frankbot/README.md

 ### Commands

 ##### !save
-This command goes through ever sent message and saves it to a text file.
+This command goes through every sent message and saves it to a text file.

 ### Make FrankBot Work
 To make FrankBot Work you're going to need a few things.